 - Relatively historic gender demographic differences in HCP.
-Our overall gender profile is 52% female and 48% male.
-However, there are proportionally significantly more females occupying roles in the lower earnings quartile, and conversely more males in the upper quartile.
+Nearly 55% of relevant staff are female.
+However, there are proportionally still significantly more females occupying roles in the lower earnings quartile, and conversely more males in the upper quartile.
 Like other companies across our industry, we have a lower proportion of females in senior roles than we would like. - Individual employee choices made around; part-time working, types of occupations, and time-out of work due to caring responsibilities. - External factors such as the sector we occupy, and the relatively technical nature of some of the roles, influences gender demographics. - Salary sacrifice (including performance payment salary sacrifice) arrangements are excluded from the calculations which has distorted the results slightly.